 5. Insure state agencies and other government departments are following existing state laws regarding solid waste management, recycling, and waste reduction/reuse; 6.
-Historically, SCORE funding was never adjusted for inflation, and most counties already contribute more than the required 25 percent match;

-7. Address "problem" components of the waste stream having high environmental costs and that have not become strong components of the recycling marketplace (i.e., plastic).
+Address "problem" components of the waste stream having high environmental costs and that have not become strong components of the recycling marketplace (i.e., plastic).
 Plastic products and packaging exhibit an ever-increasing share of the market, however, the ability to recycle this material has been shrinking.
 Historically there were only two types of plastic that were commonly recycled - No. 1 for PETE and No. 2 for HDPE.
 We are beginning to see 1 - 6 being recycled.
-Even then, the economics is marginal; 8.
+Even then, the economics is marginal; 7.
 In February 2008, the preliminary climate change action plan was submitted to the House and Senate.
 The final report of the Minnesota Climate Change Advisory Group (MCCAG) is forth-coming.
 The state's goal is to reduce greenhouse gas emissions to a level at least 15 percent below 2005 levels by 2015, to a level at least 30 percent below 2005 levels by 2026, and to a level at least 80 percent below 2005 levels by 2050 (MN Stat. sec 219H.02, Subd.
 1).
-Under Waste Management, the MCCAG goal is to have 0% increase in waste generation per capita by 2020 (3% reduction by 2025); a 50% recycling rate by 2011 (60% by 2025); a 10% composting rate by 2012 (15% by 2020), and recycling and composting achieve a total of 75% diversion of waste from land disposal or waste to energy by 2025.
+Under Waste Management, the MCCAG goal is to have 0% increase in waste generation per capital by 2020 (3% reduction by 2025); a 50% recycling rate by 2011 (60% by 2025); a 10% composting rate by 2012 (15% by 2020), and recycling and composting achieve a total of 75% diversion of waste from land disposal or waste to energy by 2025.
 This is a very aggressive goal, currently under SCORE legislation passed in 1989 directs Greater Minnesota counties to achieve a recycling rate of 25 percent of MSW by December 31, 1993.
 Subsequent amendments set a supplementary recycling goal of 35 percent for Greater Minnesota by December 31, 1996.
 If implemented, the impacts of this program will greatly affect our existing County's solid waste program both fiscally and operationally since the County operates a landfill system.
-9. The MPCA is responsible for drafting a Solid Waste Policy Report (SWPR) for the Legislature this year.
+8. The MPCA is responsible for drafting a Solid Waste Policy Report (SWPR) for the Legislature this year.
 One of the issues that maybe in this Report is supporting the 75% goal outlined in the climate change action plan.
+9. Electronics.
+Manufacturers' obligation to fund recycling is decreasing while the amount of e-waste and recycling costs are increasing.
+The law requires manufacturers to recycle e-waste based on 80% of the weight of their current sales (manufacturers' obligation).
+This obligation has decreased because today's electronics continue to get smaller and lighter, while Minnesotans continue to recycle their old, heavy electronics.
+It all worked until commodity prices dropped and the metal in the TVs became so cheap that recycling companies had to charge counties more to take the material starting in 2014.
+In 2014, the manufacturer obligation was for 15 million tons, but 35 million tons came in.
+The gap between manufacturer recycling obligations and the amount of recycling actually collected means manufacturers don't have to pay the full cost of managing their electronic waste.
+Explicitly requiring manufacturers to pay for transporting video display devices (VDDs) to a recycler and recycling them will relieve much of the financial burden on counties and residents.
+VDDs account for the vast majority of household electronic waste and are the most expensive type of electronics to recycle without damaging the environment.
+Purpose of the E-Waste Act of 2016 is to address this gap.

-The primary goals for the Solid Waste Office in 2015 concerning the Solid Waste programs are:
+The primary goals for the Solid Waste Office in 2016 concerning the Solid Waste programs are: